 - Fresh fruit or vegetables: The possibilities are endless, make a platter of your favorite fruits and veggies and enjoy.

-Even though it’s a gluten-free, plant-based snack, popcorn isn’t Paleo.
+Even though it’s a gluten-free, plant-based snack, popcorn isn’t Paleo food.
 If you’d still like to enjoy popcorn once in a while, you can, but if you want to stay loyal to a strict diet, there are plenty of alternatives that are just as delicious.